Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

 One example of vertical surgery curves are the infinitesimal cycles of the flow graph, as described in \cite{AT22} (and perturbed to avoid triple points).
 In this case, the collection of the added tetrahedra forms a wall in the terminology of \cite{AT22}.

 We also explain why we call this surgery `vertical'.
 Suppose $B$ is veering, then by pushing $\alpha$ to the top of each 1-cell in the branch locus it intersects, one can see that $\alpha$ is carried by the 1-skeleton of $B$.
-This 1-skeleton is called the dual graph of the dual veering triangulation $\Delta$ in work of Landry-Minsky-Taylor, and by combining \cite[Proposition 5.7]{LMT20} and \cite[Corollary 5.16]{AT22}, as well as their proofs, we know that $\alpha$ is homotopic to a periodic orbit of the pseudo-Anosov flow associated to $\Delta$ under \Cref{thm:vtpAcorr} (1).
-We conjecture that the associated pseudo-Anosov flow after vertical surgery along $\alpha$ is related to the original flow via Fried-Goodman-Dehn surgery on this periodic orbit.
-See \cite{Sha21} for more information on Fried-Goodman-Dehn surgery. \end{rmk}
+This 1-skeleton is called the dual graph of the dual veering triangulation $\Delta$ in work of Landry-Minsky-Taylor, and by combining \cite[Proposition 5.7]{LMT20} and \cite[Corollary 5.16]{AT22}, we know that $\alpha$ is homotopic to a periodic orbit of the pseudo-Anosov flow associated to $\Delta$ under \Cref{thm:vtpAcorr}.
+We conjecture that the associated pseudo-Anosov flow after vertical surgery along $\alpha$ is related to the original flow via Goodman-Fried surgery on this periodic orbit.
+See \cite{Sha21} for more information on Goodman-Fried surgery. \end{rmk}